auctus-team/pycapacity/README.md

 ```
 To find the half-space representation (faces) of the polytope after finding the vertex representation  an convex-hull algorithm is used.

-The method is a part of the `pycapacity.polyalgos` module `vertex_enumeration_auctus`.
-See the [docs for more info](https://gitlab.inria.fr/auctus-team/people/antunskuric/pycapacity/-/blob/master/docs/polyalgos.md#function-vertex_enumeration_auctus)
+The method is a part of the `pycapacity.algorithms` module `vertex_enumeration_auctus`.
+See the [docs for more info](https://gitlab.inria.fr/auctus-team/people/antunskuric/pycapacity/-/blob/master/docs/algorithms.md#function-vertex_enumeration_auctus)

 ## Installation